stevedonovan/gentle-intro/modules.md

 }
 ```

-But not quite right - we get `struct Foo is private`.
+But it's still not quite right - we get 'struct Foo is private'.
 To solve this, we need the `pub` keyword
 to export `Foo`.
-The error then changes to `field s of struct foo::Foo is private', so `pub`
+The error then changes to 'field s of struct foo::Foo is private', so put `pub`
-again to export `Foo::s`.
+before the field `s` to export `Foo::s`.
+Then things will work.

 ```rust
     pub struct Foo {
         pub s: &'static str
     }
 ```
-Needing an explicit `pub` means that you must _choose_ what items to make public from a module,
+Needing an explicit `pub` means that you must _choose_ what items to make public from a module.
-often called its _interface_.
+The set of functions and types exported from a module is called its _interface_.

 It is usually better to hide the insides of a struct, and only allow access through methods: